Practicing safe sex is the best protection against sexually transmitted infections (STI) and HIV/AIDS.

 Did you have sex without a condom?
 Did the condom break or slip off?
 Act immediately if you ran a risk of contracting HIV.

-PEP (Pre Exposure Prophylaxis) reduces your chance of becoming HIV positive.
+PEP (Post Exposure Prophylaxis) reduces your chance of becoming HIV positive.
 The sooner you start the treatment, the better your chance of PEP taking effect.

 Contact an hiv helpcentre or a university hospital's emergency room.
 Inform them you may have been exposed to HIV.
 The doctor will ask you a few questions to assess your risk: